cal-itp/gtfs-validator/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Specify application input**
+Please specify the GTFS files provided as application input, either by listing a static GTFS URL, or by attaching a zip file.

+**Does the application crash/hang?**
+Yes/No

 **To Reproduce**
 Steps to reproduce the behavior, including input data sample if applicable: